-Qualcomm Snapdragon 855 is the latest mobile platform and it will power many Android flagship devices in 2019.
-We’re going to check out all the new features and the list of phones powered by this new processor.
+Qualcomm Snapdragon 855 and Snapdragon 855 Plus are the latest mobile platforms and they are powering all Android flagship devices in 2019.
+We’re going to check out all the new features and the list of phones powered by these new processors.

 Last year, the Snapdragon 845 was inferior as compared to the Apple’s A12 Bionic chip.
 Therefore, the Snapdragon 855 is Qualcomm’s endeavor to catch up with Apple.
 They even promised that the new Snapdragon could achieve twice the performance of the 7nm chip from Apple.
 This year, Qualcomm has moved from Samsung’s 10nm semiconductor manufacturing process to TSMC’s 7nm process, which leads to smaller chips and lower power consumption.